InspiryThemes/realhomes-docs/docs/homepage-settings-modern.md

 #### 3. **Display Google Maps on Homepage**

 Adding google map on homepage is super simple as properties already have their locations stored in database.

-So, Go to **Homepage Settings → Slider Area** tab and choose related option as shown in below screenshot.
+So, Go to **Dashboard → Pages** and edit the page assigned as **Home or FrontPage**.
+Scroll down to find the **Homepage Settings** section and click on **Slider Area** tab and choose related option as shown in below screenshot.

 ![Display Google Map on Homepage](images/home-setup/homepage-google-maps-modern.png)